iyanuashiri/bigboy-project/README.md

 ## License / attribution

-This repository is the **BigBoy** capstone (Andela AI / Forward-Deployed Engineering).
+This repository is the **BigBoy**.
 Use and extend per your team’s or course license terms.

 **Repository:** [github.com/iyanuashiri/bigboy-project](https://github.com/iyanuashiri/bigboy-project)